Art & Design

 Implementation

-Teachers are provided with an Art and Design whole school long term curriculum overview to clearly outline progressional skills for each year group.
+Teachers are provided with an Art and Design whole school long term curriculum overview to clearly outline progressive skills for each year group.
 As part of the planning process, teachers need to plan immersions into different historical or relative artists that link to their theme topic, or if this is not able, they should plan a lesson to cover the skills needed in that year group.
-Teachers will provide experimentation of new and progressional skills, plan opportunities for the children to plan ahead of their final outcome, scaffold, model and support the children during the creation of their final outcome of art work, as well as evaluative skills.
+Teachers will provide experimentation of new and progressive skills, plan opportunities for the children to plan ahead of their final outcome, scaffold, model and support the children during the creation of their final outcome of art work, as well as evaluative skills.
 During this process, teachers should be providing and modelling the use of targeted artistic language to support the children’s knowledge and progression in understanding.
-Differentiation is also a key focus throughout the school, to ensure all children can access the curriculum.
-This will be implemented through differentiated deliveries, resources, scaffolding, modelling and provision to ensure all children can demonstrate a learnt skill.
-Cam Woodfield Junior School will implement whole school targeted artist learning, with the Art and Design subject lead delivering a new artist or designer each term, in which the children will research and create an inspired art piece.
-At the end of each whole school topic, the school will create an art gallery, open to the public, to display the children’s knowledge and creative skills.
+Adapted learning is also a key focus throughout the school, to ensure all children can access the curriculum.
+This will be implemented through accessible deliveries, resources, scaffolding, modelling and provision to ensure all children can demonstrate a learnt skill.
+Each planned sequence of art will include theoretical studies of an artist or a specific period of art focusing, not only on how this has impacted modern art, but how this style of art was influenced or initially inspired.

 Impact

-Our Art Curriculum is high quality, well thought out and is planned to demonstrate progressional skills in all attainment levels, across all year groups.
-Children’s knowledge of different historical artists and designers will continue growing, alongside multiple opportunities throughout the school year to celebrate the learning and progression across each year group.
-Children from all backgrounds and attainment levels will show progression across all skills and as a result, Cam Woodfield Junior School will display the capabilities of working towards and achieving a Bronze Artsmark Award.
+Our Art Curriculum is high quality, well thought out and is planned to demonstrate progressive skills in all attainment levels, across all year groups.
+Children’s knowledge of different and diverse historical artists and designers will continue growing, alongside multiple opportunities throughout the school year to celebrate the learning and progression across each year group.